-Use the following template to cite a journal using the Harvard citation style.
+Use the following template or our Harvard Referencing Generator to cite a journal.
 For help with other source types, like books, PDFs, or websites, check out our other guides.
 To have your reference list or bibliography automatically made for you, try our free citation generator.

 Place this part in your bibliography or reference list at the end of your assignment.

 Author Surname, Author Initial.
 (Year Published).
 Title.
 Publication Title, [online] Volume number(Issue number), p.Pages Used.
 Available at: http://Website URL [Accessed Date Accessed].

 Poynting, S. (2006).
 What caused the Cronulla riot?.
 Race \& Class, 48(1), pp.85--92.

 Place this part right after the quote or reference to the source in your assignment.